LPezenka/FlowCode/README.md

 An input handler can be passed to the ActionNode class to handle input.

 #### To Do
-Compound expressions on the right hand side of the assignment operator are currently not supported.
+- Compound expressions on the right hand side of the assignment operator are currently not supported.
 For example, y = x + 1 would have to be modelled as y = 0, and then y = x + 1.
+- Nodes can currently not be deleted.
+This needs fixing.
+- As for the CargoTrucker integration, drag and drop of playing fields needs to be implemented.

+- Also, need to implement drag and drop of .vtn files, as well as passing them as command line args.

 ### Frontend
 Flowcharts can be modelled in a WPF application.
 All currently supported node types can be used.